-Applicants must pass all parts of the examination, including a written knowledge test, vision screening and driving skills test.
-The skills test may be waived if a valid out-of-state license or a certificate from an approved driver education course is presented.
-If an applicant is under 18, a minor's release must be signed by a legal parent or guardian.
+Applicants must pass all parts of the examination, including a written knowledge test, vision screening and on-cycle skills test.
+The skills test may be waived if a valid out-of-state license or a certificate from an approved motorcycle safety course is presented.
+Applicants under 18, must have a minor's release signed by a legal parent or guardian.